ArthurSonzogni/chromiumos-platform2/debugd/docs/log_entries.md

 Logs from the Borealis VM's output (kernel logs to serial, in-VM services).

+## borealis_fossilize_wrap_log

+Logs from Borealis attempts to install shader cache DLCs when fossilize is called within the VM.

 ## borealis_frames

 Frame timings from apps running in the Borealis VM.
 16 KiB.